 There is some primary information that should be included in an invitation letter.
 This letter should be written in good faith and does not make you legally responsible for the visitor in any manner.
 Once this letter is ready, it should be given to the invitee who then submits it with the Temporary Resident Visa documentation to the Canadian Embassy or a consulate outside Canada.

 Basic personal and professional information about the invitee should be included in the letter.
 It should clearly mention their contact details, their relationship to the invitee and the purpose and duration of the visit.

 Personal, professional and communication details of the person extending the invitation should be present in the letter.

 For the super visa invitation letter, the information about the Canadian citizen or Permanent Resident needs to be more detailed.
-Financial support and income proof are other additional documents required in cases of letter of invitation for parents or grandparents Super Visa.
+Financial support and income proof are other additional documents required in cases of sponsorship letter for parents or grandparents Super Visa.